IRS Asset Seizure: What Can Be Seized & How to Stop

-- The tax debt is related to a case of identity theft.
+- The tax liability is related to a case of identity theft.

-- Your spouse or ex is exclusively responsible for the tax debt.
+- Your spouse or ex is exclusively responsible for the taxes.

 There are a few other ways to stop a property seizure.
 To find the best solution, you should contact a tax resolution specialist.